daler/dotfiles/docs/vim.rst

 These are defined in :file:`lua/mappings.lua`.

-**Mappings that use a plugin** are configured in the respective plugin's :file:`lua/plugins/*.lua` file, so check below for more mappings.
+**Mappings that use a plugin** are configured in the :file:`lua/plugins.lua` file and are described below under the respective plugin's section.

 .. list-table::
     :header-rows: 1